Portugal Job Search

 Many people believe that having studied the Portuguese language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

-Portugal job search has changed dramatically over the past few years, thanks to online recruitment databases and opportunities to email job search applications.
+Portugal's job search has changed dramatically over the past few years, thanks to online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have streamlined the job searching process as never before.
 Job candidates can now have their job application in front of a recruiter virtually seconds after a fruitful telephone discussion.

 Online job search resources are expanding quickly.
-The Internet is now the best place to access information about the Portugal job search.
+The Internet is now the best place to access information about Portugal's job search.
 However, it is always best to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 Speculative applications, especially for recent graduates, are an important route to employment in Portugal.
 Working on a holiday or a temporary job in the tourist sector can be a good stepping-stone to more permanent work.

 In Portugal job search, quite often, it is not what you know but whom you know

 Networking is very important in Portugal!
 A common way in Portugal job search is to find jobs through personal contacts, recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.